 Customers are put on hold for unreasonable lengths of time.

-While many companies continue to disappoint and frustrate their customers with their poor customer service, studies show that expectations for excellent customer service are higher than ever before.
-In fact, according to the 2017 State of Global Customer Service Report, 54% of respondents say that their expectations for customer service have increased over the past year.
+While many companies continue to disappoint and frustrate their customers with their poor customer service, studies show that expectations for excellent customer service are on the rise.
+The 2018 State of Global Customer Service Report finds that 59% of respondents say that their expectations for customer service have increased over the past year.
 This trend only increases when looking at the expectations of those from ages 18-34.

 To tackle this issue, it is important to first examine two key customer behaviours and trends that contribute to the rising expectations of customer service.These behaviours are key indicators as to how we can go about solving the issue of increasing customer service while also decreasing costs.